SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       Write to the buffer starting at :arg:`data` for at most :arg:`length` bytes.
 If there is not enough room to fit all the data, none is written.

+   .. function:: BufferWriter & write(string_view str)

+      Write the string :arg:`str` to the buffer.
+If there is not enough room to write the string no data is written.

    .. function:: template <size_t N> BufferWriter & write(const char (&literal)[N])

       Write :arg:`literal` to the output treating it as a literal string.
-This means the size is computed by the compiler and the null terminated is discarded.
+This means the size is computed by the compiler and the null terminator is discarded.
 If there is not enough space in the buffer no data is written.

    .. function:: BufferWrite & write(char c)